Why are there so many dead bees on the ground

 Attack By Predators

-Different predators may attack honey bees in different geographical regions.
-A huge number of honey bee predators are there that can harm bees.
+Based on geographic locations, different predators may attack honey bees.
+A huge number of honey bee predators exist that can harm bees.
 Their main targets are honey, not the bees.

 Predators Of Honey Bees